From improving cancer treatments to saving the bees, these are the companies in IndieBio’s latest class – TechCrunch

 California Cultured: Lab-grown cocoa.
 The company says it can grow cocoa that is less bitter, and as such requires far less sugar to be tasty.

-Canaery: Aiming to “do for scent what machine vision has done for sight”, Canaery is building a neural interface for analyzing an object’s “scent fingerprint” to identify dangerous compounds at places like ports and inspection points without (or in addition to) x-rays or cameras.
+Canaery: Aiming to “do for scent what machine vision has done for sight,” Canaery is building a neural interface for analyzing an object’s “scent fingerprint” to identify dangerous compounds at places like ports and inspection points without (or in addition to) x-rays or cameras.

 Capra Biosciences: Finding ways to turn the otherwise detrimental biofilms that can develop during fermentation into products like motor oil or retinol for cosmetics.